All opinions expressed below are the result of years of sleep deprivation and worry caused by Type 1 diabetes

 A sensor in the body tracking glucose levels on a continuous basis tells the wearer that more insulin is required.
 They are able to stop, examine their infusion set, the insulin pump, their activity level and diet to decide the best course of action.
 It might be changing their infusion set.
 It could mean injecting insulin through a syringe.
 There could be a problem with the insulin pump.
 This complete system allows a person with diabetes to more quickly access the issue before they begin to suffer the cognitive impairment that can accompany high blood glucose levels.

 Checks and balances for medical technology are very important.
 Devices such as insulin pumps must be thoroughly tested and reviewed before being approved for use.
 Companies must be held accountable for their customer service and providing proper education to their clients.

 The recent media stories, however, creates fear in the wrong place.
 The CBC and its partners need to understand that diabetes is unlike most other diseases.
 Most people with diabetes walk around and look like everyone else.
 They fix your plumbing, teach your children, climb mountains and run countries.
 You might see their pump or their glucose monitor sensor.
 What you don’t see however is the hundreds of life and death decisions that they make each and every day.
 You don’t see the challenges that they face.
 They often don’t see them either because it becomes part of who they are.

 Please understand that diabetes is terrifying.
 Insulin pumps are simply helpful tools that allow our loved ones to live full and healthy lives.
 We need more access and understanding not more fear of something that is already well regulated.

 When I first decided to put my son on an insulin pump I was overwhelmed by the choices.
-I wasn’t sure exactly what we needed in an insulin pump but I could get one from Roche or a different one from Animas.
+I wasn’t sure exactly what we needed in an insulin pump but I knew I could get one from Roche or a different one from Animas.
 There was one from Medtronic and there was a new pump in town, called Cozmo.
-Four choices to consider.
+We had four choices to consider.